heutelbeck/sapl-nodejs/README.md

 ### **Constraint Handling**

-The central element here is the **ConstraintEnforcementService** class.
+Upon receipt of the decision from the PDP, it can be linked to constraints that can be categorized either as obligations or as advice. obligations must be fulfilled, otherwise an PERMIT will be a DENY.
+Advices should be fulfilled but have no influence on the decision made, even if they are not fulfilled.

+To handle these constraints, the library provides a class called **ConstraintEnforcementService** that can manage them.
 This class is used to register the implemented constraint handler.

 ```TypeScript
 this.pdp